Today's weather forecast | Sponsored by Water's End Brewery

 Saturday

-Rain and snow, becoming all rain after 1 pm.
-High near 39.
-Southeast wind 5 to 8 mph, becoming northeast in the afternoon.
-The chance of precipitation is 100%.
+Rain, possibly mixed with snow, becoming all rain after 1pm.
+The rain could be heavy at times.
+High near 40.
+Light and variable wind becoming northeast 5 to 10 mph in the morning.
+Chance of precipitation is 100%.
+New snow accumulation of less than a half inch possible.

 Saturday Night

-Rain is likely, mainly before 1 am.
-Mostly cloudy, with a low of around 30.
-Chance of precipitation is 70%.
+A chance of rain, mainly before 1am.
+Mostly cloudy, with a low around 31.
+Northwest wind 7 to 10 mph.
+Chance of precipitation is 50%.